-- The personal information about all pupils' families is regarded by those who work in this school as confidential.
-All staff and volunteers need to be aware of the confidential nature of personal information and will adhere to the GDPR policy and guidance. - KCSIE 2023, makes it clear that the Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe (KCSIE paragraph 94). - Staff understand that they need know only enough to prepare them to act with sensitivity to a pupil and to refer concerns appropriately.
-The DSL and Headteacher will disclose information about a pupil to other members of staff on a need-to-know basis only.
-It is inappropriate to provide all staff with detailed information about the pupil, incidents, the family, and the consequent actions.
+- The personal information about all of the child's family is regarded by those who work in this school as confidential.
+All staff and volunteers need to be aware of the confidential nature of personal information and will adhere to the Data Protection policy and guidance. - KCSIE 2024, makes it clear that the Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe (KCSIE paragraph 119). - Staff understand that they need know only enough to prepare them to act with sensitivity to a child and to refer concerns appropriately.
+The DSL and Headteacher will disclose information about a child to other members of staff on a need-to-know basis only.
+It is inappropriate to provide all staff with detailed information about the child, incidents, the family, and the consequent actions.